TNEI-Services/IPSA/docs/IscTransformer.rst

         - Y = Unearthed star
         - D = Delta
         - Z = Zig-zag
+   * - Integer
+     - MagnetEnd
+     - The magnetising end where the calculations are calculated:

+        - 0 = on from side
+        - 1 = on to side
    * - Float
      - CoreLossRPU
      - Core loss resistance in per unit.